euan-forrester/photo-recommender/README.md

 - Consider normalizing the `favorites` table by splitting it into a table that just has the photos, and another table of who's favorited them
   - What is the impact on write throughput of this change?
 - Highlight new recommendations by moving them to the top of the list.
 Maybe have a "first recommended on" field per user, and use that to boost score?
-- Move the domain into route53 and the SSL certificate into the AWS certificate manager
 - Investigate why puller-flickr often has such a long max time to process a single user
 - Remove already-favorited images from the AddFavorites screen
 - Add logout to the navigation bar